ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $exclude_ingredients = eggs; # string | A comma-separated list of ingredients or ingredient types that the recipes must not contain. my $type = main course; # string | The type of recipe.
-See a full list of supported meal types. my $instructions_required = true; # boolean | Whether the recipes must have instructions. my $fill_ingredients = false; # boolean | Add information about the used and missing ingredients in each recipe. my $add_recipe_information = false; # boolean | If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information. my $author = coffeebean; # string | The username of the recipe author. my $tags = myCustomTag; # string | User defined tags that have to match. my $title_match = Crock Pot; # string | Enter text that must be found in the title of the recipes. my $max_ready_time = 20; # double | The maximum time in minutes it should take to prepare and cook the recipe. my $ignore_pantry = true; # boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.
+See a full list of supported meal types. my $instructions_required = true; # boolean | Whether the recipes must have instructions. my $fill_ingredients = false; # boolean | Add information about the ingredients and whether they are used or missing in relation to the query. my $add_recipe_information = false; # boolean | If set to true, you get more information about the recipes returned. my $add_recipe_nutrition = false; # boolean | If set to true, you get nutritional information about each recipes returned. my $author = coffeebean; # string | The username of the recipe author. my $tags = myCustomTag; # string | User defined tags that have to match.
+The author param has to be set. my $recipe_box_id = 2468; # double | The id of the recipe box to which the search should be limited to. my $title_match = Crock Pot; # string | Enter text that must be found in the title of the recipes. my $max_ready_time = 20; # double | The maximum time in minutes it should take to prepare and cook the recipe. my $ignore_pantry = true; # boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.